DonFlymoor/Blackbear-Crafts/README.md

-# Welcome to Blakcbear Crafts
+# Welcome to Blackbear Crafts

 ## *This is **the** site*.

 ## Why buy from Blackbear Crafts?
-- Beuty
+- The Inner Wood
 - Qaulity
 - Antiquness
 - Renewable wood